Propel: Free, Accelerated Workforce Training

 WCE offers scholarships that cover the cost of registration, fees, books, course-specific supplies and credentialing exams.

 Wake Tech offers an array of accelerated training programs in eight WCE career fields.
-Browse the programs below, and follow the easy steps noted here to register.
+Browse the programs below, and follow these three easy steps to register.

 While all Propel training programs prepare students for immediate employment, some may also lead to opportunities to obtain course credit in a Wake Tech degree program or to enroll in a WakeWorks Apprenticeship program.
 Those programs are in bold below.